CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 To specify non-default boundary conditions, a named tuple of [`FieldBoundaryConditions`](@ref) objects is passed to the keyword argument `boundary_conditions` in the [`IncompressibleModel`](@ref) constructor.
 The keys of `boundary_conditions` indicate the field to which the boundary condition is applied.
-Below, non-default boundary conditions are imposed on the $u$-velocity and temperature.
+Below, non-default boundary conditions are imposed on the ``u``-velocity and temperature.

 ```jldoctest
 julia> topology = (Periodic, Periodic, Bounded);